jnlon/gmouse/README.md

 # gmouse
 This repo contains the Arduino code for a highschool computer engineering project.
-The goal is to create a USB mouse controlled via gyroscopic rotation with an [Arduino Leonardo](https://www.arduino.cc/en/Main/arduinoBoardLeonardo) and an [MPU 6050 gyroscope/accelerometer](http://www.invensense.com/products/motion-tracking/6-axis/mpu-6050/)
+The goal is to create a USB mouse controlled via angular displacement with an [Arduino Leonardo](https://www.arduino.cc/en/Main/arduinoBoardLeonardo) and an [MPU 6050 gyroscope/accelerometer](http://www.invensense.com/products/motion-tracking/6-axis/mpu-6050/)